 Q. Will the inspection report include the cost of repairs?

 A: Inspectors should only stick to what they do best…educating and reporting items of concern.
 As smart as we think we are, we are not contractors.
 We may not know current material costs or an accurate amount of time required to perform a given repair.
-We encourage our clients to either request repairs be performed by a qualified contractor (ask for receipts) or share our professional report with a contractor (either ask your realtor for a reputable one or we can provide names) to get an accurate number to help make your decision.
+We encourage our clients to either request repairs be performed by a qualified contractor (ask for receipts) or share our professional report with a contractor.
+We do offer our trusted resource page that includes companies we know, like, and trust (Click here)

 Q. Will the lender see the home inspection report?

 A: No. Our clients pay for the information in the report.
 Usually, we send a courtesy copy to their agent and nowhere else.

 Q. Can we ask the home inspector to alter or omit items in the report if we do not want them to become issues with the lender?

 A: Our company will not agree to do that.
 We operate by the highest Standards of Ethics and will not compromise our integrity or fiduciary responsibility to tell the truth.